>

 Going underground

-Learn more about the reasons for tunnel boring and going underground as Dr. Kirsten and Cameron showcase the power station.
+Learn more about the reasons for tunnel boring and going underground as Dr. Kirsten and Manager Plant Engineer, Cameron head 366 metres underground to showcase Tumut 1 Power Station.

 To get underground, there were many iterations of machinery.
 Currently, Snowy Hydro’s project Snowy 2.0 uses a few different Tunnel Boring Machines (TBMs).